ChngBoonChong/ID-Assignment01/README.md

 # Design Process

 This website is for hirers/ potential recruiters to find more information about myself.
-This site will showcase everything they'll need to know to decide if I am the best fir for their intended role.
+This site will showcase everything they'll need to know to decide if I am the best for for their intended role.

 - As a User, I should be able to seamlessly read through the content and understand the subject better.
 In the end, I should be able to make a decision on contacting the subject.